brianfakhoury/fakhoury.xyz/content/posts/Settlement Layers.md

 ---
-tags: blog/crypto, blog/tech
+tags:
+  - crypto
+  - tech
 date: Oct 19, 2022
 publish: true
 image:
 slug: settlement-layers
 origin: https://mirror.xyz/fakhoury.eth/SqXRPk0MonKK81KI4UWv7o0QnspPQd3rk8h_GLyD0Po
 description:
+title: Settlement Layers
 ---
-# Settlement Layers

 **A settlement layer is where the final ledger of an asset lies.**

 For physical goods & commodities, this definition is trivial, it’s just physics.
 For traditional, intangible financial assets, the ledger lies with some central authority.
 In the world of digital assets where the assets themselves are emergent from cryptonetworks, it’s not as straightforward.